-107 North Jackson Street,
+107 N. Jackson Street,

-1 person favorited this theater
+2 people favorited this theater

 The Albany Theatre opened as “Southwest Georgia’s Magnificent Theatre” on September 12, 1927.
 Dedicated to “the pleasure loving public of South Georgia”, the Albany Theatre’s premiere program featured H. L. Tallman at the console of the three-manual Robert Morton pipe organ (Opus 2304), Ralph Barnes and his Albany Theatre Orchestra and, on the screen, Ronald Colman and Vilma Banky in “The Magic Flame”.
-The first director of this Adam-inspired syle theatre was Homer W. McCallon.
+The first director of this Adam-inspired style theatre was Homer W. McCallon.

 The theatre was purchased from the Farkas Estate by Oglethorpe Development Group, a minority enterprise which began underwriting a restoration of the theatre as a performing arts center.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.